-(Rescheduled!)
-The Metropolitan Planning Commission will review the development plans on Monday, November 13th.
+The Metropolitan Planning Commission will review the development plans on Monday, February 19th.
 Join us to learn more about development plans for Whitehall– 19 acres on the Beaufort River at the base of the Woods Memorial Bridge on Lady’s Island.

 What is similar to Whitehall?
 Click here to see similar developments that have components of traditional neighborhoods.

-On Monday, we will ask planning commission members to ensure the proposed development plan for Whitehall adheres to the goals of the Beaufort Civic Master Plan and Beaufort Code.
+Throughout the fall, we have asked planning commission members to ensure the proposed development plan for Whitehall adheres to the goals of the Beaufort Civic Master Plan and Beaufort Code.
 We will continue to ask that developers:

 - Protect trees and view corridors,

 - Facilitate bicycle and pedestrian access to surrounding areas (downtown, Woods Bridge, Beaufort High School, Factory Creek waterfront),

 - Provide park space along the water; and